ELECTRICITY BILL REDESIGNED FOR YOU

 The bill lists the details of the customer, property, supply connection and time period for which the bill is issued.

-This table lists the readings and details of your supply meter, along with statistical consumption data of the supply based on your consumption history.
+This table lists the readings and details of your supply meter.

 Electricity Supply Charges

 This includes the cost and other expenses of the supplier for supplying electricity to end consumers.
 This amount constitutes the net value of electricity consumed in households or professional facilities.

 The fuel mix includes the percentages of fuels used for generating the electricity consumed by subscribers on a nationwide level (mainland and islands) over the course of the past 12 months.
 The provision of this particular information to subscribers concerning the contribution of each energy source in the total fuel mix is done according to the provisions of European Directives (2003/54/EC, 2009/72/EC) and the Greek legislation (Law 3426/2005, article 17) regarding the Code of Supply to Clients.

 All consumers who use the National Electricity Transmission System are subject to regulated tariffs, which include charges for the transmission network, distribution network, public utilities and the Special Levy on Pollutant Emissions (SLPE).
 These tariffs are approved by the Greek Regulatory Authority for Energy (RAE) and the competent Ministry (Ministry of Environment, Energy and Climate Change, YPEKA), and they are the same for all consumers regardless of supplier.
 You can find the costs of regulated tariffs at the website of the Regulatory Authority for Energy at www.rae.gr.